pahanini/yii2-rest-doc/README.md

 ### Sort fields

-Use @restdoc-sortFields to sort fields according to your code.
+Use @restdoc-sortField to sort field according to your code.

 ## Integrate With Slate